shrught/copilot-metric-saver/README.md

 DB_DATABASE=copilot_usage
 DB_PORT=3306

-Running the Application
+## Running the Application
-Run the application:
+Run the application:ts-node src/server.ts

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.